ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> You can't let a girl feel good about herself.
-It will backfire on you.
-Every compliment has to be backhanded.
-'Oh I like your dress, but I'd like it more if you had prettier hair.'
+> I wake up every morning in a bed that's too small, drive my daughter to a school that's too expensive, and then I go to work to a job for which I get paid too little.
+But on pretzel day?
+Well, I like pretzel day.
 >
-> <p>- Andy Bernard</p>
+> <p>- Stanley Hudson</p>

 <br />